Thyraz/energy-custom-graph/README.md

     fill: true
 ```

 The card supports the energy date picker out of the box.
-Place an `energy-date-selection` control on the same view, set `energy_date_selection: true` (which is the default), and the card will mirror the currently selected range.
-If you prefer manual control, set the flag to `false` and configure the `period` section instead.
+Place an `energy-date-selection` control on the same view, set `timespan.mode: "energy"` (which is the default), and the card will mirror the currently selected range.
+For other timespan modes, see the `timespan` configuration below.

 ## Configuration Reference